LemurDaniel/BICEP__Starter_Pipelines/BicepStarterPipelines/functions/library/common/modules/patterns/README.md

 ### Typical Use Cases

-- Deploying a multi-tier application pattern
+- Deploying compositions of multiple resources and resource modules
+    - For Example:
-- Deploying App Gateway, Key Vault, Networking, and related resources
+    - App Gateway, Key Vault, Networking, and related resources
+    - Container Registry with networking and identity
 - Enforcing organizational standards across environments